Bijesse/example-voting-app-fully-instrumented/README.md

 *Please note: Although you have a functioning app, at this moment, you are not sending any data to New Relic yet.*

 ## Instrumentation
-This version of the application already includes all of the New Relic instrumentation code needed to send data to New Relic from the following services:
+This version of the application already includes much of the New Relic instrumentation code needed to send data to New Relic from the following services:

 * voting-app-frontend
 * example-voting-app-worker
 * voting-results

-The only thing you need to do to send data to your New Relic account is to input your Ingest License key into each service. *If you are interested in instrumenting each of these services yourself, you can find instructions to do so in [this repo](https://github.com/Bijesse/example-voting-app)*
+In order to send data to your New Relic account you must complete the two steps below:

+1. In your terminal, change directory to the result directory `cd result` and run the command `npm install newrelic --save`.
+After the download is complete, navigate back into the root directory `cd ..`
-Locate the text `<YOUR-NR-INGEST-LICENSE-KEY>` in the 3 files listed below and replace the text with the [New Relic ingest license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#ingest-keys) associated with your account.
+2. Locate the text `<YOUR-NR-INGEST-LICENSE-KEY>` in the 3 files listed below and replace the text with the [New Relic ingest license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#ingest-keys) associated with your account.

 * /vote/newrelic.ini
 * /worker/Dockerfile
 * /result/Dockerfile

+*If you are interested in instrumenting each of these services yourself, you can find instructions to do so in [this repo](https://github.com/Bijesse/example-voting-app)*

 ## Generate and view data in New Relic
-* Restart your application locally using the 3 commands below in your terminal window:
+* Restart your application by running `docker compose up` in your terminal window.
-  * First tear down your Docker containers with `docker compose down`
-  * Run the following command to forcefully rebuild your images: `docker compose build --no-cache`
-  * Then run `docker compose up` again to start your containers
-* Exercise the application at [http://localhost:5100](http://localhost:5100) and locate the 3 services in your New Relic account.
+* Exxercise the application at [http://localhost:5100](http://localhost:5100) and locate the 3 service in your New Relic account.
 Data should appear within 5 minutes.

 ## Instrument your infrastructure
 Extend the instrumentation of this application by instrumenting the Docker containers hosting your application.

-To do this, click the `Add Data` button in the New Relic explorer on the left navigation pane, Search for `Docker`, and follow the guided install instructions.
+To do this, click the `Add Data` button in the New Relic Explorer on the left navigation pane, Search for `Docker`, and follow the guided install instructions.

 ## Notes

 The voting application only accepts one vote per client browser.
 It does not register additional votes if a client has already submitted a vote.
-However, you can submit multiple votes is you use several browsers on your device.

 This isn't an example of a properly architected perfectly designed distributed app... it's just a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to